-Well, this post might be the most first-world problems post I’ve ever written, but if you’ve read my PPP Loans post or the post about my love-hate relationship with Pinterest, then you know when something really irks me, I don’t hold back.
-Today I’m going to share a not-so-great experience I had while applying to the Biltmore Country Club, a private golf course in Barrington, IL.
+Today I’m going to share a not-so-great experience I had while applying to the Biltmore Country Club, Barrington, IL, a private country club in the neighborhood I live in.
+This post might be the most first-world problems post I’ve ever written, but if you’ve read my PPP Loans post or the post about my love-hate relationship with Pinterest, then you know when something irks me, I don’t hold back.
 If you’ve visited the blog before, then you know I’m the weird artsy girl who questions authority and speaks her mind.
-My family learned a lesson and yes there is a moral to this story.
+My family learned a lesson, and yes, there is a moral to this story.
 Please bear with me.

-My family and I live in North Barrington, IL in the Biltmore neighborhood – named as such because the Biltmore Country Club and golf course are right down the street.
-We moved here 6 years ago because of the lake resort feel of the neighborhood.
+My family and I live in North Barrington, IL, in the Biltmore neighborhood – named as such because the Biltmore Country Club and golf course are right down the street.
+We moved here six years ago because of the lake resort feel of the neighborhood.
 Mature trees, narrow, curvy, hilly roads, and the homes are not your typical cookie-cutter build.

-Since moving to Barrington, The Boy (my husband) has wanted nothing but to fish on the lake, but since Biltmore Country Club is a private golf course that has slowly bought up most of the lake rights, you can look at the water but no touchy unless you are a member.
+Since moving to Barrington, The Boy (my husband) has wanted nothing but to fish on the lake, but since Biltmore Country Club is a private golf course with a beach club that has slowly bought up most of the lake rights, you can look at the water but no touchy unless you are a member.
 Whomp whomp.
 During 2020’s stay-at-home orders, we discussed putting a pool in the backyard (possibly a stock tank or one of those above grounds that looks like it’s in-ground), buying a lake house (think murder shack in the woods that I can jazz up), or joining Biltmore Country Club.
-Being the non-golfer that I am, I of course was all in on the pool, but The Boy and my kiddos wore me down over the course of a year.
-Many of our friends were members and the kids’ friends’ parents are members as well.
+Being the non-golfer that I am, I, of course, was all in on the pool, but The Boy and my kiddos wore me down over the course of a year.
+Many of our friends were members, and the kids’ friends’ parents were members as well.
 I gave up my dreams of a pool and applied to become a full-fledged social member of the Biltmore Country Club.

 Kyla, what on earth does this have to do with Biltmore Country Club?
 Well, for me to put myself out there is…a lot…to say the least.
 Ever since the Jenny debacle, I’ve protected myself from rejection.
 For me, it’s a lot of courage.
 A lot of bravery.
 A lot of insecurities bubbled up.